-Milwaukee Tool invented the first reciprocating saw – known as the Sawzall – back in 1951 and ever since then, we’ve needed blades to accommodate it.
-Originally designed as an electric hacksaw, it was a little while later before blades began being developed specifically for cutting through wood.
-The reciprocating saw has undergone several major innovations over the past 65 years, but some of the most significant have come on the blades.
+Milwaukee Tool invented the first reciprocating saw – known as the Sawzall – back in 1951.
+Ever since then we’ve needed blades to accommodate it.
+Originally designed as an electric hacksaw, it took a while before blades began being developed specifically for cutting through wood.
+The reciprocating saw has undergone several major innovations over the past 65 years.
+Some of the most significant changes have come on the blades.
 Take the Diablo Demo Demon Carbide-Tipped Recip Blades for example.
 It’s a major change with significant advantages over the bimetal blades we were using just a few years ago.

-Carbide has been making its way into several different accessories bringing with it superior cutting speed, durability, and the ability to cut through tough materials that bimetal blades couldn’t – and a premium cost.
-We brought in the Diablo Demo Demon Carbide-Tipped Recip Blades for a recent cordless reciprocating saw shootout because of the advantages that they offer.
+Carbide has been making its way into several different accessories.
+It brings with it superior cutting speed, durability, and the ability to cut through tough materials that bimetal blades couldn’t.
+It also brings a premium cost.
+We brought in the Diablo Demo Demon Carbide-Tipped Recip Blades for our recent best cordless reciprocating saw head-to-head.
+We chose it for the many advantages these blades offer.
 Let’s take a look at what those advantages are and how the Demo Demon performed during our testing.

 The Carbide Difference